Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/03-beamforming/Module_07_Petalinux/README.md

 * ``build/image/boot.src`` - U-Boot configuration file

 First, add the BIF file (``linux.bif``) to the ``build/vck190_linux/images/linux`` directory.
 We have provided one for you to copy.
-When you open the ``linux.bif`` file, you will notice that the file names should match the contents of the boot directory.
+When you open the ``linux.bif`` file, the file names should match the contents of the boot directory.
 They are the source for creating the ``BOOT.BIN``.

 ```
 cp linux.bif build/vck190_linux/images/linux/linux.bif
 ```

 Next, prepare the image directory.
-The contents of this directory will be packaged to FAT32 partition by the ``v++ --package`` tool.
+The contents of this directory are packaged to FAT32 partition by the ``v++ --package`` tool.
 Copy the `boot.src` script for U-Boot initialization into the image directory.

 ```
 mkdir build/image